plain-plain-text/plain-plain-text.org/_modules/install/atom.md

 1. Scroll down to “Settings” and check the box beside “Enabled.”

-Atom is now installed and autosave is enabled.
-Congrats.
-The next step is to
+Once this is all done, Atom is good to go.
+But to truly leverage it, the next step should be to:

 {:module="install/git"}
 #### Install Git